stack-on-fire/react-fire-flags/README.md

 #### Feature

-A guard that render the `children` if the flag with `name` exists.
+A guard that renders the `children` if the flag with `name` exists.
 The `fallback` is rendered otherwise.

 Props:
-- `name` require the name of the flag to check if is active
+- `name` require the name of the flag to check if it is active
 - `fallback` the fallback component to render if the flag is not active

 Example: